Eddie Willner: Death march, escape

 After surviving eight weeks, the SS put Willner and the other prisoners on another death march.
-At one point Willner and five others prisoners attempted to escape; Willner and one other prisoner, his close friend Maurits "Mike" Swaab, were successful despite gunfire from the guards, the fate of the others is unknown.
+At one point Willner and five other prisoners attempted to escape; Willner and one other prisoner, his close friend Maurits "Mike" Swaab, were successful despite gunfire from the guards, the fate of the others is unknown.

 By following the sounds of artillery, Willner and Swaab found the U.S. Army 3rd Armored Division, 32nd Regiment, Company D. As the company advanced further eastward, the two survivors pointed out German positions which they had observed during their escape.
 The unit's medical personnel examined Willner and indicated he weighed 75 pounds.
 The soldiers of the division cared for the two survivors over several months and returned them to health.
 After the war Willner learned that 26 members of his family had been murdered by the Nazis.

 Life after the war

 After the war, Willner immigrated to the United States and dedicated his life to service to the country that liberated him.
 He enlisted in the US Army and served for 21 years.
 Willner served in Europe, Korea and Japan, primarily as a criminal investigator and intelligence officer.
 He retired in 1969 as a major.
 Willner continued to serve his country as a US federal government employee at the Census Bureau for another 20 years and as a volunteer for 20 years on the Falls Church, Virginia, Law Enforcement Safety and Advisory Commission.

 Eddie Willner married a German, Johanna, who had fled the Russian occupation of Germany.
 Johanna is the author of Christine: A Life in Germany after World War II, a novel based on the three years before her escape from East Germany.
-Eddie's story will be told in an upcoming book titled, The Boys in the Light: An Extraordinary WWII Story of Survival, Faith and Brotherhood, by Nina Willner, (his daughter and author of Forty Autumns) which will be published in July 2025 (Penguin Random House (Dutton)).
+Eddie's story was told in the 2025 book titled, The Boys in the Light: An Extraordinary WWII Story of Survival, Faith and Brotherhood, by Nina Willner, (his daughter and author of Forty Autumns) which was published in July 2025 (Penguin Random House (Dutton)).
 Eddie and Johanna were married for 49 years until his death in 2008.
 They had six children.